jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Tools are the levers of power in every story.
 From _Star Wars_ to _The Matrix_, stories start with the villians controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner implements their philsophy and changes, or reaffirms, the world in their image.

-If you were to draw our Cinderlla, this is what it looks like.
+If you were to bullet point Cinderlla, this is what it would looks like.

 - Starting Reality - Cinderella is an orphane living with a hateful stepfamily.
 - Hero insight - Cinderella decides to disobey her cruel stepmother and attend the ball.